ArctosDB/documentation-wiki/_documentation/github.markdown

 * Github is where Arctos users can contribute to the [Arctos Handbook](http://handbook.arctosdb.org/) via the [Arctos Documentation-wiki Repository](https://arctosdb.Github.io/documentation-wiki/).
 * If you have an Arctos question or problem, post it on the [Arctos Issues](https://Github.com/ArctosDB/arctos/issues) site.
 There you can also view and comment on issues.
 * [Not just for programmers: How GitHub can accelerate collaborative and reproducible research in ecology and evolution](https://doi.org/10.1111/2041-210X.14108)

+## Requirements

+Only a GitHub account is necessary; there's no need to be a member of any particular organization (and Arctos GitHub membership is generally reserved for Officers and developers).

+## Uses

+If is difficult for us to communicate with users without GitHub accounts; we may be forced to restrict access without a path of communication.
+Users who have manage_records roles **must** have a GitHub account in their Agent profile.

 ## How To
 Instructions for doing specifc tasks in Github related to Arctos